Antifa (United States): Members of Congress

+Republican lawmakers have since made efforts to pass legislation against antifa since 2017, including the unsuccessful Unmasking Antifa Act of 2018 introduced by Dan Donovan and an unsuccessful resolution introduced Bill Cassidy and Ted Cruz in 2019.
+In 2020, FBI Director Christopher A. Wray told the House Committee on Homeland Security that antifa is "not a group or an organization.
+It’s a movement or an ideology."

 On August 29, 2017, Nancy Pelosi, then House Minority Leader for the Democratic Party, condemned the violence of antifa activists in Berkeley.
 In July 2019, Republican Senators Bill Cassidy and Ted Cruz introduced a nonbinding resolution that would designate antifa a domestic terrorist organization.
 In June 2020, Republican Senator Tom Cotton advocated using military force to quell nationwide protests against police brutality and racism, calling for the 101st Airborne Division to be deployed to combat what he called "Antifa terrorists".
-Cruz accused "Antifa protesters" of "organizing these acts of terror", and also called for "systematic law enforcement targeting Antifa and other terrorist groups".
+Cruz accused "Antifa protesters" of "organizing these acts of terror".
 In September 2020, Democratic Party presidential candidate Joe Biden also condemned antifa violent actions, having already condemned violence across the political spectrum and expressed his support for peaceful protests.